ilios/user-guide/additional-information/mesh/README.md

 * Program Year Objective
 * Learning Material

-The guide currently only covers the addition of MeSH to a Course Objective; but the process is similar for any MeSH association.
+The section of the guide covers the addition of MeSH to a course objective as well as a session objective; but the process is similar for any MeSH association.